civican/legisinfo/44-1/bills/C-33/bill_text.md

   **(2)** The definition **safety standard** in section 2 of the Act is replaced by the following:

-    **safety standard** means a standard for a means of containment used or intended to be used in importing, offering for transport, handling or transporting dangerous goods, including standards for the means of containment's design, manufacture, repair, **requalification**, equipping, functioning, use or performance; (**norme de sécurité**)
+    **safety standard** means a standard for a means of containment used or intended to be used in importing, offering for transport, handling or transporting dangerous goods, including standards for the means of containment's design, manufacture, repair, requalification, equipping, functioning, use or performance; (**norme de sécurité**)

   **(3)** The definition **prescribed** in section 2 of the English version of the Act is replaced by the following: